Accounts Payable process steps are straightforward with AP Automation software

-Each step involves the risk of mistakes or missing information, which makes the process take longer.
-Additionally, with the manual method of processing invoices, employees have to retype data constantly which not only takes time but causes burnout.
+Additionally, with the manual method of processing invoices, employees have to retype data constantly, which not only takes time but causes burnout.

 The accounts payable process does not have to be this way.
 With the introduction of computer AI technology like that provided by Rossum, businesses can reduce the risks and time involved in processing hundreds of invoices.

 In accounting, there is a term that is used to describe all of the tasks undertaken by a business in a given year.
-This is called full cycle accounting.
-For the accounts payable department, full cycle accounting includes every step of the process, from the purchase being made to the delivery of goods or services and the receipt and payment of the invoice.
+This is called full-cycle accounting.
+For the accounts payable department, full cycle accounting includes every step of the process, from the purchase to the delivery of goods or services and the receipt and payment of the invoice.
 This is also called the accounts payable cycle formula.